 The development and availability of potent viral-management drugs in the mid-1990s ushered in a new era of medical treatment for HIV and AIDS.
 New medications include antiretrovirals, protease inhibitors and reverse transcriptase inhibitors.
 Drug companies have combined these medications to create highly active antiretroviral therapy (HAART).
 The use of HAART has greatly reduced the number of deaths among individuals with HIV/AIDS.
 However, it is not a cure.
 Even though HAART has improved the treatment for patients with AIDS/HIV, it also causes significant side effects for patients taking the medicine.
 Common side effects include atrophy, heart failure, peripheral nerve damage, inflammation of the pancreas, swollen and fatty liver, fatigue, depression and low blood count.
 Employees who are undergoing HAART may require time off to deal with the side effects that this drug therapy causes.

-THE LAW AND HIV-INFECTED EMPLOYEESThe U.S. Supreme Court ruled over a decade ago that persons infected with the HIV virus causing AIDS, even those who are asymptomatic, are protected under the Americans With Disabilities Act (ADA) from discrimination at work, in medical care, housing, and their use of public services.
-Both California’s Fair Employment and Housing Act (FEHA) and the ADA provide employees with protection from harassment and discrimination because of a physical disability, which includes AIDS and all stages of HIV infection.
+The U.S. Supreme Court ruled over a decade ago that persons infected with the HIV virus causing AIDS, even those who are asymptomatic, are protected under the Americans With Disabilities Act (ADA) from discrimination at work, in medical care, housing, and their use of public services.
+Both California’s Fair Employment and Housing Act (FEHA) and Title I of the ADA provide employees with protection from harassment and discrimination because of a physical disability, which includes AIDS and all stages of HIV infection.
 The ADA is applicable to all private employers of 15 or more employees.
 FEHA applies to all California employers with five or more employees.
 These laws state:

 - Employees cannot be terminated because of a medical condition.
 However, employees with HIV or AIDS can still be terminated for other reasons (e.g., misconduct).